llin-lab/cytoGPNet/README.md

 # cytoGPNet: A tool for accurate clinical outcome prediction with longitudinal cytometry data under limited sample size
 ## Overview:

 This repository contains the codes for cytoGPNet and perform post-hoc explanation masking algorithm.
-This tool is the result of the publication entitled "cytoGPNet:Enhancing Clinical Outcome Prediction Accuracy with Longitudinal Cytometry Data under Limited Sample Size".
+This tool is the result of the publication entitled "cytoGPNet: Enhancing Clinical Outcome Prediction Accuracy Using Longitudinal Cytometry Data in Small Cohort Studies".

 ## Getting Started: